patcadelina/prometheus-wiki/Expression-Language.md

     -2.43

+## Timeseries Selectors

-### Sample Vector Literals
+### Instant Vector Selectors

-Sample vector literals allow the selection of a set of timeseries: in the simplest form, only a metric name is specified.
-This results in a sample vector containing elements for all timeseries that have this metric name.
+Instant vector selectors allow the selection of a set of timeseries and a single sample value for each at a given timestamp (instant): in the simplest form, only a metric name is specified.
+This results in an instant vector containing elements for all timeseries that have this metric name.

 This example selects all timeseries that have the "http_requests_total" metric name: